HussinSaheb/Eng14Final/README.md

 ---

 ## <a name="elk-stack">ELK STACK</a>

-Immutable architectures are notoriously difficult to debug because we no longer have access to the instances and thus do not have access to the logs for those machines.
+Immutable architectures are notoriously difficult to debug because we no longer have access to the instances and therefore do not have access to the logs for those machines.
 Log consolidation allows us to have logs files broadcast to a central repository by the instances themselves which allows us to more easily view them.
-The ELK stack is a commonly used system for this purpose.
-Research the setup of the elk stack and create a cookbook for provisioning the required machines.
+We have used the ELK stack sytem to monitor our architecture.

 ## <a name="what-is-elk">What Is The ELK Stack?</a>